peterlacko/gooddata-ui/docs/ht_use_react_components_in_angular_1.x.md

 3. In the JS file, review the following snippet.
    This snippet uses data from example project and represents the bar chart from this project.
 For testing purposes, you can use this snippet as is.
    When you start creating your own visualization, you can update this snippet according to what data you have in your project \(measures, attributes, and so on\), and what visualization you want to create \(for example, a table or a KPI\).
-For more information about components that you can use, their structure, and examples, see [React Components](react_comnponents.md).

 ```javascript
 import angular from 'angular';